Screening for autoantibodies against the mGluR5 antigen is used in the investigation of patients with potential autoimmune encephalitis.

 Metabotropic glutamate receptors are transmembrane proteins on the neuronal cell membranes.
 Unlike ionotropic receptors, metabotropic glutamate receptors (mGluRs) are not ion channels.
 Instead, they trigger cascades of biochemical processes, leading to the modification of other proteins, such as ion channels.

-Control of mGluR5 antibodies is performed in serum.
+Test of mGluR5 antibodies is performed in serum.
 There have been no reports of antibodies present in the CSF alone.